tchannagiri/DSBplot/README.md

 python preprocess.py --input data_input/fastq/dcmv1_R2.fq data_input/fastq/dcmv2_R2.fq data_input/fastq/dcmv3_R2.fq data_input/fastq/dcmv4_R2.fq --ref_seq_file data_input/ref_seq/2DSB_R2_cmv.fa --dsb_pos 46 --output data_output/dcmv_R2 --label dcmv_R2 --total_reads 3000 3000 3000 3000
 ```

-Although there are 24 files in `data_input/fastq`, we only run the preprocessing pipeline six times because the biological repeats of each experiment areprocessed together.
-For example, `sense1_R1.fq`, `sense2_R1.fq`, `sense3_R1.fq`, and `sense4_R1.fq` are biological repeats of the "Sense, 2-DSB" experiment (the `R1` or `R2` indicates whether the forward or reverse strand of the read was sequenced).
+There are 24 files in the `data_input/fastq` directory, but we only run the preprocessing pipeline six times.
+This is because we process the biological repeats of each experiment together.
+For instance, `sense1_R1.fq`, `sense2_R1.fq`, `sense3_R1.fq`, and `sense4_R1.fq` are all biological repeats of the "Sense, 2-DSB" experiment.
+The `R1` or `R2` in the file names indicate whether the forward or reverse strand of the read was sequenced.

-All the biological repeats must, of course, use the same reference sequences.
-For example the four "Sense, 2-DSB" experiments use the `2DSB_R1_sense.fa` reference sequence.
+It's important that all the biological repeats for each experiment use the same reference sequence.
+For example, the four "Sense, 2-DSB" experiments in the examples use the `2DSB_R1_sense.fa` reference sequence.

-The output will be a collection of tables in TSV (tab-separated value) format.
-The most important files are located in the subdirectories `4_graph` and `5_histogram`, which are the data used for plotting the graphs and histograms.
-Other intermediate preprocessing files are stored in other files.
+The output of the preprocessing pipeline will be a collection of tables in TSV (tab-separated value) format.
+The most significant files are located in the  `4_graph` and `5_histogram` subdirectories, which contain data used for plotting graphs and histograms, respectively.
+Other intermediate preprocessing files are stored in other subdirectories.

-For more information about the parameters, use `python preprocess.py --help` and see section [`preprocess.py`](#preprocesspy).
+If you need more information about the parameters used in the preprocessing pipeline, you can use the command `python preprocess.py --help`.
+You can also see the `preprocess.py` section for more details.

 ### Tutorial: Comparisons

-The [comparison](#comparisonpy) pipline is used to combine two outputs of the [preprocessing](#preprocesspy) command for plotting [comparison graphs](#XX).
+The [comparison](#comparisonpy) script is used to combine two outputs directories of the [preprocessing](#preprocesspy) command for plotting [comparison graphs](#XX).
 The following are examples:

 ```
 python comparison.py --input data_output/sense_R1 data_output/db_R1 --output data_output/sense_db_R1